scalacenter/course-management-tools/docs/reference-intro.md

 can effectively be considered to be a scratch pad and as such, it is discarded after having served its purpose.

-[`cmtc`](reference-cmtc.md), the CMT client command, operates on a studentified repository.
+[`cmtc`](reference-cmtc.md), the CMT client command, mainly used by students, operates on a studentified repository.
 It is used to "manipulate" the state of the latter.
 Examples of this are navigating between exercises, pulling one or more files from an exercise solution into the current exercise workpace, etc.